kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

     - Position Bastila in front of the Krayt Dragon in a [precise location](/assets/images/imgur-dump/GGjL3bL.png)
       - Here's [a look at the general spot](/assets/images/imgur-dump/wWAiCqs.png)
       - This position stops the Krayt Dragon in a specific spot during the [Conversation Overlay](<../Techniques/Conversation Overlay>)
-    - Swap to Mission and position her in this [precise location](/assets/images/kotor1/NMGKraytMissionExact.png)
+    - Swap to T3 and position her in this [precise location](/assets/images/kotor1/NMGKraytMissionExact.png)
       - Here's [a look at the general spot](/assets/images/kotor1/NMGKraytMissionRough.png)
-      - This position puts Mission as far away from the Dragon as possible while still being able to speak to Bastila
+      - This position puts T3 almost as far away from the Dragon as possible while still being able to speak to Bastila
-    - Position MC directly behind Mission and [where the sand texture changes](/assets/images/kotor1/NMGKraytMC.png)
+    - Position MC directly behind T3 and before [where the sand texture changes](/assets/images/kotor1/NMGKraytMC.png)
     - Begin the [Conversation Overlay](<../Techniques/Conversation Overlay>):
-      - MC talks to Mission; QS and use a mine to cancel movement
+      - MC talks to T3; QS and use a mine to cancel movement
       - QL and immediately pause.
-MC should be running towards Mission.
+MC should be running towards T3.
       - Let MC get [just inside the last sand texture](/assets/images/kotor1/NMGKraytMC.png) before the mouth of the cave and pause again
-        - This timing will have Mission get temporarily stuck on the MC while running to Bastila
+        - This timing will have T3 get temporarily stuck on the MC while running to Bastila
-      - Swap to Mission and talk to Bastila while still paused
+      - Swap to T3 and talk to Bastila while still paused
       - Swap to MC and unpause.
-Mission will begin running towards Bastila and the Krayt Dragon CS will start.
+T3 will begin moving towards Bastila and the Krayt Dragon CS will start.
       - The [Conversation Overlay](<../Techniques/Conversation Overlay>) should cancel the Krayt CS *after* it starts walking but *before* your party is killed.
-        - It is possible for Mission to get stuck on MC for too long and the party to be killed
+        - It is possible for T3 to get stuck on MC for too long and the party to be killed; this typically happens if T3 is too far left
-        - If this happens, click OK, load the QS, and adjust MC's distance from the cave before starting Mission's convo
+          - If this happens, click OK, load the QS, and adjust T3's position before trying again
+        - It is also possible for T3 to reach Bastila before the Krayt Dragon moves forward, typically if T3 is too far left or MC was too far away
+          - If this happens, QL and adjust either T3 or MC's positioning while trying again
     - After the interruption, finish Bastila's conversation: 2
     - Deactivate Solo Mode, swap to Bastila and talk to the Krayt Dragon
       - This fixes the dragon in place and you can now move past the right side to the Star Map